jamespagedev/todo-reactjs-nodejs-express-with-login/README.md

 out of the box react, nodejs, express, with proxy, certs, authentication... to be tested with multiple libraries

 # Commands To Setup Database
+- Note: I recommend using SQLiteStudio to view the database db3 file.
 ```
 // creates a seed file
 npx knex migrate:make filename